Chase Secure Banking Review for 2025

 • Driver’s license or state ID

-There is no minimum deposit to open a Chase Secure Banking account, but you will want to fund the account to begin using it and to cover your first monthly fee of $4.95.
+There’s no minimum deposit required to open a Chase Secure Banking account, but you’ll need to add funds to start using it and cover the first monthly fee of 4.95 dollars.

 Chase Secure Banking vs. Capital One 360 Checking